sadra-f/MTLS/README.md

 # MTLS
 Multiple Timeline Summarization using Clustering

-My bachelors degree projct where i implemented a master students thesis.
+My bachelors projct where i implemented a master students thesis.

 This MTLS model uses Bert models for text vectorization and text similarity detection while seperating similar text related to an event using clustering (KMeans for initial clustering and DBScan)